-Subject to the requirement to have a representative in the Lao PDR, foreign persons, legal entities or organizations eligible for protection of industrial property shall be entitled to treatment no less favorable than Lao citizens.
+Foreign individuals, legal entities or organizations are eligible for protection of industrial property no less favorable than Lao citizens.

 Article 27 (revised).
-Filing Applications
+Filing of Applications

-Domestic or foreign individuals, legal entities and organizations may apply for a patent, petty patent, or registration of their industrial property with the Ministry of Technology and Science or with an international intellectual property registration organization to which the Lao PDR is a party.
+Domestic or foreign individuals, legal entities or organizations may apply for registration of their industrial property with the Ministry of Technology and Science or with an international intellectual property registration organization to which the Lao PDR is a party.

-Any individual, legal entity or organization residing in a foreign country, who wishes to apply for the registration of an industrial property, shall appoint an authorized representative in the Lao PDR.
+Any individual, legal entity or organization residing in a foreign country wishing to apply for industrial property registration shall have a business premise or an authorized representative in the Lao PDR.

-The applicant without business premises or residence in the Lao PDR shall appoint an authorized representative in the Lao PDR to carry out transactions related to intellectual property in the Lao PDR.
+The applicant without a business premise or residence in the Lao PDR shall appoint an authorized representative in the Lao PDR to carry out transactions related to intellectual property in the Lao PDR.

-The application shall include the documents set forth from Articles 31 to Article 35 of this Law.
+The application shall include the documents set forth from Articles 31 to Article 35 of this law.

 Article 28 (revised).
-Principles used for Consideration of Applications
+Principles for Consideration of Applications

-Where more than one application is filed for the same subject matter, the patent, petty patent, or registration of industrial property shall be awarded on the basis of the application with the earliest filing date, taking into account the priority date if applicable, where such application satisfies the requirements for the protection requested.
+In case there are more than one applications are filed for the same subject matter, registration of industrial property shall be awarded on the basis of the application with the earliest filing date, taking into account the priority date (if applicable), where such application satisfies the requirements for the protection requested.

 Article 29 (revised).
-Priority
+Priority Date